ganeshkbhat/jsextenders/README.md

 ###### .max
-Returns the provided number (count) of minimal values in the array from `start` index to `end` index.
+Returns the provided number (count) of maximum values in the array from `start` index to `end` index.

 `[1, 2, 3, 4].max(count, start, end)`